USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Grid-normalized biogenic emissions input netCDF file.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `BIOSW_YN [default: Y]`<a id=BIOSW_YN></a>
     Use the frost dates switch file to determine whether to use winter or summer biogenic emissions.
-Comment out or set to Y to turn on; set to N to turn off.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `BIOSEASON [default: False]`<a id=BIOSEASON></a>
     File name for the frost dates switch input netCDF file.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.